CentreStack database (named 'user' by default) contains two types of information.

 For performance and regulatory reasons, it is recommended to split the database into two separate databases, one that contains static information and one that contains relatively more volatile information.

-Take a look at 'Advanced Topics' section in the deployment guide on our website to see the instructions on how to split the database.
+Take a look at 'Advanced Topics' section in the Deployment Guide to see the instructions on how to split the database.

 Enable Storage Scan Setting:

 The changes done above will start clearing the change log database when the storage scan takes place which is every 24 hours.
-In order to start storage scan right away, you will need to enable storage scan setting under Cluster Manager\Cluster Server Farm\Cluster Worker Nodes and click on 'Edit Cloud Monitor Settings' button for the worker node in the last column.
+In order to start storage scan right away, you will need to enable storage scan setting under Cluster Manager \ Cluster Control Panel \ Worker Nodes and click on 'Edit Cloud Monitor Settings' button for the worker node in the last column

 There is a table xaf_filechangelog, that probably is the biggest table and all tenant's file change logs are in it.